-- No one advocates for your successful exit, except you (oh, and us for a small fee).
+- But no one advocates for your successful exit, except you.

-- And don’t forget, you're not "planning on selling a business any time soon.
+- And you think you can wait, so you switch off this topic because you’re “not planning on selling a business any time soon.

-You have your reasons for putting this topic further down on your list.
+You have your reasons for putting this topic off.
 You have reasons for shutting off the podcast.
 I know.
 I've been there.
-But I know something about you future, I just don't know how to help you see it.
-Sometimes it's like standing on the side of the road screaming at passing traffic as they drive by, "the bridge is out ahead!"
+But I know something about your future, I just don't know how to help you see it.
+Sometimes I feel like I'm standing on the side of the road screaming, "The bridge is out ahead!"
 The traffic just rips on by.

 . . .
 I can get to this later when I’m ready to sell?

 I started Exit Oasis because I didn’t see anyone advocating for, supporting and helping the truly small business owner engage this subject in an affordable, easy to understand, simple-to-consume, inexpensive way (like our free newsletter).
 My daughter reminded me of the challenge we face.

 Is my business doomed?
 Are the retirement plans of 80% of small business owners destined to stay just dreams?
 Will the majority of small business owners continue to “switch-off” this topic, until it’s too late?